kenshoo/persistence-layer/README.md

 Do you need high performance for bulk operations?

-Do you have a flow of business rules to run upon persitence?
+Do you have a flow of business rules to run upon persistence?

 If so, then PL may be the library you need.